bundlewrap/bundlewrap/doc/quickstart.rst

 Here are some suggestions on what to do next:

 * take a moment to think about what groups and bundles you will create
-* read up on how a :doc:`Blockwart repository <repository>` is laid out
+* read up on how a :doc:`BundleWrap repository <repository>` is laid out
 * ...especially what types of items you can add to your :doc:`bundles <bundles>`
 * familiarize yourself with `the Mako template language <http://www.makotemplates.org/>`_
 * explore the :doc:`command line interface <cli>`
 * follow `@bwapply <https://twitter.com/bwapply>`_ on Twitter

 Have fun!
-If you have any questions, feel free to drop by `on IRC <irc://chat.freenode.net/blockwart>`_.
+If you have any questions, feel free to drop by `on IRC <irc://chat.freenode.net/bundlewrap>`_.